Harsh Sharma

 I am a Postdoctoral Scholar working with Boris Krämer in the Department of Mechanical and Aerospace Engineering at UC San Diego.
 I am broadly interested in using ideas from mechanics and dynamical systems to develop computational analysis tools that can improve our understanding and prediction of complex dynamical systems.
 In my postdoctoral research, I am working on combining the perspectives of structure-preserving model reduction and machine learning to build physics-informed surrogate models of large-scale dynamical systems.

-In 2020, I completed my PhD in Aerospace Engineering at Virginia Tech, where I was jointly supervised by Mayuresh Patil and Craig Woolsey.
-My thesis developed a variety of structure-preserving algorithms for mechanical systems with external forcing and systems that evolve on non-Euclidean manifolds, and demonstrated these methods on a variety of engineering applications which include limit cycle oscillations of an aeroelastic system, dynamics of a neutrally buoyant underwater vehicle, and optimization for spherical shape correlation and matching.
-I also obtained my MS in Mathematics at Virginia Tech where I worked under the guidance of Jeff Borggaard
+In August 2020, I completed my PhD in Aerospace Engineering at Virginia Tech, where I was jointly supervised by Mayuresh Patil and Craig Woolsey.
+My thesis developed a variety of structure-preserving algorithms for mechanical systems with external forcing and systems that evolve on non-Euclidean manifolds.
+I also obtained my MS in Mathematics at Virginia Tech where I worked under the guidance of Jeff Borggaard.
+During my graduate school, I spent two summers as a visiting research scholar at George Washington University working with Taeyoung Lee on developing structure-preserving methods on Lie groups.
+I obtained my dual degree (B.Tech + M.Tech) degree in Mechanical Engineering from IIT-Bombay in 2015.

 Upcoming Events

-September 09-13, 2024: I am excited to attend the Model Reduction and Surrogate Modeling (MORE) Conference which will be held at the Scripps Seaside Forum on the campus of the University of California San Diego.
+September 09-13, 2024: I am excited to attend the Model Reduction and Surrogate Modeling (MORE) Conference in San Diego where I will present our work on Lagrangian operator inference enhanced with structure-preserving machine learning for nonintrusive model reduction of mechanical systems.
 This 5-day conference will bring together the international community of computational scientists, engineers, mathematicians, and domain experts from industry, national laboratories, and academia to address the topic of model reduction and surrogate modeling for high-dimensional complex systems.
+Feel free to reach out if you are planning to attend the conference and want to chat.

 Recent News